127 Bloomingrove Drive, Troy, New York 12180

 Learn what is required to become a certified foster or adoptive home from agency representatives and experienced foster parents.
 Information sessions are free with no obligations.

-The following web sites are not related to Rensselaer County and will open in a new browser window:
+The following web sites are not related to Rensselaer County:

 New York State Office of Children and Family Services